 - Hint on loading: Random hints that may appear on the loading screen, so as to kill you time while providing useful information.
 Can be pretty annoying if the loading is too quick, while there are no means to view them outside a loading screen.
 Some games collect all these hints, and urges you to collect them all.

-- Most recent The Legend of Zelda games have some sort of adviser reminding you where to go next.
+- Later The Legend of Zelda games have some sort of adviser reminding you where to go next.

 - Tomb Raider: Underworld has a Hint on request system, though it is of dubious benefit.